www222fff/bitcoin_toprank/README.md

 # bitcoin_toprank
-Top 10000 bitcoin address and balance update monthly
+Top 10000 bitcoin address and balance update monthly, more detailed you can go to https://btcrank.site/

 # Donate & Support
 If this project helps you and you'd like to support its development, consider making a donation:

 📱 Alipay (支付宝):